-Mooncakes are big businesses every August and September in Singapore, as everyone knows.
+Mooncakes are big businesses every Mid-Autumn in Singapore, as everyone knows.

 Before the Lunar Seventh Month is even halfway over, every self-respecting mall in the country would be hosting a mooncakes fair.
 Actually, even with the arduous circumstances this year, many organisations have worked out ways to offer some semblance of such fairs.
 For example, Mid-Autumn online promotions and campaigns.

 To be honest, I’ve never been particularly fond of mooncakes, although I do gobble a few each year.
 (You don’t notice how much you’re eating when clearing dailies on WoW.)
 One main reason for this … disinterest is that I seldom notice any that truly excite the weirdo or pop culture fan in me.